1922–23 Yale Bulldogs men's ice hockey season: Season

 In the rematch against Princeton, Allston Jenkins did everything he could to keep the tigers from scoring and he was equaled, save-for-save by his counterpart.
 Neither team was able to score in regulation, or the first two overtime periods, so Yale would have to play in their third sudden-death contest of the Triangular Hockey League season.
-Both teams had agreed before the session had started to play until one of them had scored and, after 13 minutes had elapsed, the 3,000-strong crowd witnessed the first goal of the game.
+Both teams had agreed before the session started to play until one of them had scored and, after 13 minutes had elapsed, the 3,000-strong crowd witnessed the first goal of the game.
 Yale was finally able to capture a league game when Reid netted the winning tally.

 Jenkins continued his stellar play, keeping the next two collegiate opponents from scoring as well.
 While the team's shutout streak was ended by the New Haven Bears, a local amateur team, they entered their rematch with Harvard full of confidence that the team was equal to the task at downing the Crimson.
 Jenkins was impenetrable in the contest and three goals from Eli sticks were more than enough to take the match.
 The win was Yale's first over Harvard since 1917 and their first win in Boston in program history.

 Yale would not have long to savor the victory, as the rubber match against both Harvard and Princeton occurred during the following week.
 The Elis had a chance to win the Triangular League if it captured both games and both they and the Crimson fought a pitched battle on the 7th.
 The teams traded goals in the second period but thanks to Jenkins in net and the typically oppressive Harvard defense, neither team could score again and overtime was required once more.
 Both 5-minute sessions passed without incident and Yale played its fourth triple overtime of the season.
 Again, however, Harvard was able to outlast the Elis and take the Triangular League championship, having already defeated Princeton in their season series.

 The final game would decide second place in the conference and, as they had for the bulk of the season, Yale relied on their goaltender to pull them through.
 Jenkins made 34 saves on the night, allowing just one goal during a raucous second period where Yale managed to find the back of the net three times, and allowed the Elis to win the game and finished the season with a 9–6 record, their best mark since the end of the war.